 [New Seismic Designs -----Single-Span Bridges]:

 Seismic design is performed in accordance with the “AASHTO Guide Specifications for LRFD Seismic Bridge Design” (“AASHTO LRFD Bridge Design Specifications") as modified by the ____ edition “ODOT Bridge Design Manual”.
-The Horizontal Peak Ground Acceleration Coefficients (PGA) for 1000-year return (Life Safety) and Cascadia Subduction Zone Earthquake (Operational) are ___g and ___g respectively, based on 2014 USGS Seismic Hazard Maps.
-The bridge site is defined as a Site Class __ with Site Factor (Fpga) of ___.
+For the bridge site with Latitude 00.0000N and Longitude 000.0000W and time-averaged shear wave velocity of ____ ft/s, the design response spectral acceleration coefficient at a period of zero seconds for Upper-Level and Lower-Level Ground Motions are ___g and ___g respectively.

 [Widenings which do not carry the existing structure]:

 Seismic design for widening is performed by the single-mode (multi-mode) analysis, in accordance with the “AASHTO Guide Specifications for LRFD Seismic Bridge Design” (“AASHTO LRFD Bridge Design Specifications") as modified by the ____ edition “ODOT Bridge Design Manual”.
 Seismic design is based on __ feet of superstructure width and is not designed to carry the seismic load of the existing structure.
-The 2014 USGS Seismic Hazard Maps have been used to collect the Seismic Hazard Values for the bridge site with Latitude 00.0000N and Longitude 000.0000W:
+Seismic Hazard Values for both Upper-Level and Lower-Level Ground Motions for the bridge site with Latitude 00.0000N and Longitude 000.0000W are:

 [Insert the Seismic Data Table here]